Expert Advice On Improving Your Home

 Frequently Asked Questions About Solar in Apple Valley, MN

-Generally speaking, your energy bills will decrease significantly after you install solar panels.
+Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Apple Valley, the average amount someone can save is $1,388 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.

-The type of solar panels you have will have specific maintenance steps to follow.
+The specific types of maintenance you need will depend on the type of panels you're using.
 Regardless of type, you should inspect your panels for damage and clean them regularly.
-Many solar contractors in the Apple Valley area offer low-cost maintenance plans to help you keep your panels healthy and make the most of your system.
+Many solar contractors in the Apple Valley area offer comprehensive maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.

 Other Apple Valley, MN Home Services